forensicgenomics/mitoLeaf/docs/textfiles/documentation.md

   Click on a listed descendant to view it's respective Info page.
 - **Full HG-Signature:** Shows the complete signature of the Haplogroup, displaying all variants relative to the rCRS.
 The presence of the variants '315.1c 16181M 16182M 16183M 16519Y' in most haplogroups is outlined in [Dür et al. 2021](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8198973/)
+- **Show Subtree:** Renders an interactive tree where the current Haplogroup is the root node.
+- **Highlight in Tree:** Redirects to the Linear Tree page, where the tree is rendered to show this Haplogroup, highlighting and scrolling to it.